Updated: May 18

 The tourism industry in Miami started up in the 1920’s but it was seasonal – Miami was initially a winter destination for the pure and simple reason that Florida summers were just too hot and humid for most visitors to enjoy (that would not change until the introduction of affordable, household cooling systems, i.e. air conditioners, right around World War II).
 Miami’s rather lax enforcement of Prohibition and liberal attitude to gambling became big drivers of tourism in the roaring twenties – Las Vegas may have ultimately claimed the title ‘Sin City’, but Miami was never far behind.
 So balmy winter weather and sinful entertainment was the original recipe for success in Miami tourism.
-In the late 1920's Florida also gained more accessibility with the emergence of domestic commercial air travel - one of America's first and largest air carriers, Pan American World Airways, was established in Key West in 1927 and was instrumental in bringing wealthy travellers and tourists to the 'Sunshine State' (not an official slogan until 1970, but true none the same).
+In the late 1920's Florida also gained more accessibility with the emergence of domestic commercial air travel - one of America's first and largest air carriers, Pan American World Airways, was established in Key West in 1927 and was instrumental in bringing wealthy travellers and tourists to the 'Sunshine State' (not an official slogan until 1970 though).
 I say 'wealthy' because those would have been the only travellers able to afford air travel in those early days of commercial aviation.
 This influx of affluent tourists in turn boosted the development of the many iconic and luxury ocean front hotels that Miami became synonymous with.
 With all that, the foundation for Miami as a popular leisure destination was laid within one single decade.

 A Bottleneck Cruise Port